IP Blacklist Check: Why You Should Do It Regularly Featured Image

 Sometimes, IP addresses become blacklisted because they are part of a botnet—a network of infected devices that cybercriminals remotely control.
 These botnets are often used to send spam, execute DDoS (Distributed Denial of Service) attacks, or spread malware.

 If your device is part of a botnet, your IP address can be flagged and blacklisted.
 Regular IP blacklist checks help identify if your IP has been associated with botnet activity, allowing you to take action before it causes further damage to your reputation or security.
+To know more about bots and why it uses IP addresses to hide it please check our article.

 4. Detect Security Vulnerabilities Early